Sod: St. Augustine grass

+St. Augustine grass checker sod application.
+The grass will spread to cover the empty spaces.

 St. Augustine grass (Stenotaphrum secundatum) (also known as Charleston grass in South Carolina and Buffalo grass or turf in Australia) is a widely used warm-season perennial grass.
 The species is of disputed origin and found throughout many subtropical areas of the United States.
 This grass is also commonly found and planted in built-up coastal areas across Australasia, Latin America, and low-lying portions of Sub-Saharan Africa.

 As a tropical warm-season grass, it has limited tolerance to cold weather, lacking the pronounced winter dormancy and/or rhizomatous growth traits typically found in most common turfgrasses.
 It typically enters semi-dormancy or suffers severe damage at sustained temperatures around 32 °F, and does not resume active growth until soil and air temperatures regularly exceed approximately 60 °F.

 The vast majority of this grass is established using plugs or sod, since viable seeds are rarely available outside of research settings due to production challenges.